skpm/sketch-module-web-view/docs/browser-window.md

   - `height` Integer (optional) - Window's height in pixels.
 Default is `600`.
   - `x` Integer (optional) (**required** if y is used) - Window's left offset from screen.
 Default is to center the window.
   - `y` Integer (optional) (**required** if x is used) - Window's top offset from screen.
 Default is to center the window.
+  - `hidesOnDeactivate` Boolean (optional) - Whether the window is removed from the screen when Sketch becomes inactive.
+Default is `true`
   - `useContentSize` Boolean (optional) - The `width` and `height` would be used as web page's size, which means the actual window's size will include window frame's size and be slightly larger.
 Default is `false`.
   - `center` Boolean (optional) - Show window in the center of the screen.
   - `minWidth` Integer (optional) - Window's minimum width.
 Default is `0`.